 Cover your cameras

 You don’t want to miss out on some once-in-a-lifetime shots so make sure you take the extra steps to protect your camera or your smartphone.
 This will involve lots of plastic with tape as you will also get fired at with water pistols.

 WHAT TO WEAR TO HOLI FESTIVAL

-If you’ve not experienced Holi of Indian soil, it’s hard to know what to expect so here’s a few handy hints to get ready for the madness.
+If you’ve not experienced Holi on Indian soil, it’s hard to know what to expect so here are a few handy hints to get ready for the madness.

 Wear a white outfit

 White is perfect to display your colours well.
 Either get an outfit that you are happy to dump straight in the bin afterwards or buy a local white kurta to go for the authentic look.
 Ladies, wear an extra layer underneath in case you get soaked with water to avoid the wet T-shirt look!